Keto Thanksgiving – 7 Dos and Don’ts

 At the core, this isn’t a Keto Thanksgiving, it’s a Family Thanksgiving.
 Enjoy your day with your family, and be thankful.

-And quietly be thankful that you have found a way of eating that supports you and helps you feel great.
+And quietly be grateful that you have found a way of eating that supports you and helps you feel great.
 And no matter how the day goes or what you eat, Keto will still be there tomorrow.

 Happy Keto Thanksgiving!